jtownson/swakka/readme.md

 2. A _ConvertibleToDirective_ instance.
 This is an Akka-Http _Directive_ that will match, marshall and extract the request body.

-To enable this, you only need to import openapijson._, but I mention it in case you have problems with implicits.
+To enable this, you only need to import openapijson._, coreroutegen._ and openapiroutegen._, but I mention it in case you have problems with implicits.

 Here is some example code showing these two steps (taken from the Petstore2 testcase):